slateci/slate-client-server/resources/docs/client_manual.md

 Example:

 	$ slate cluster info my-cluster
 	Name       Admin    Owner          ID
-	my-cluster my-vo  My Institution cluster_AEcDl9lh8fE
+	my-cluster my-group My Institution cluster_AEcDl9lh8fE

 ### cluster create

 Add a kubernetes cluster to the SLATE platform.

-By default, this command relies on picking up the cluster to add from your curent environment. *Before running this command you should verify that you have the correct cluster selected.* `kubectl config current-context` and `kubectl cluster-info` may be good starting points to ensure that your kubectl is what you expect it to be.
+By default, this command relies on picking up the cluster to add from your curent environment. *Before running this command you should verify that you have the correct cluster selected.* `kubectl config current-context` and `kubectl cluster-info` may be good starting points to ensure that your kubeconfig is what you expect it to be.

-When using this subcommand, a VO must be specified.
-This will be the VO which administers the cluster within SLATE, and only members of that VO will be able to manipulate (i.e. delete) it.
+When using this subcommand, a group must be specified.
+This will be the group which administers the cluster within SLATE, and only members of that group will be able to manipulate (i.e. delete) it and manage access to it.
 Additionally, the organization which owns the cluster (i.e. purchased its hardware) must be specified.

 Example:

-	$ slate cluster create --vo my-vo --org "My Institution" my-cluster ...
+	$ slate cluster create --group my-group --org "My Institution" my-cluster ...
 	Successfully created cluster my-cluster with ID cluster_AEcDl9lh8fE